richardgaywood/paydata.org/content/sprawlrunners/magic/arcane_backgrounds.md

 weight: 200
 ---

-{{% alert title="Note" %}}
-These houserules contain quite a few changes from normal Sprawlrunners.
-The intent is to enable the addition of more magic traditions beyond hermetic mage and shaman.

-Note that this section assumes a reasonable familiarity with existing Shadowrun rules and canon for magic abilities; I won't do a full recap of them here.
-{{% /alert %}}

 RAW Sprawlrunners offers three types of Arcane Background - hermetic mage, shaman, and qi adept (like physical adepts in Shadowrun).

-For my game, I am moving these up a bit, into the following four Arcane Backgrounds:
+For my game, I am reshuffling them into the following four Arcane Backgrounds:

 * Physical / qi adept - the classic Shadowrun physad.
 Doesn't have an arcane power skill.
 Rules are the same as Sprawlrunners RAW.
 * Spellcaster (Intuitive) - magic users like shamans, whose approach to magic works on an artistic, instinctive, or naturalistic level.
 Arcane power skill is Sorcery (Spirit).